The Bureau: XCOM Declassified: Critical reception

 The gameplay received a mixed response.
 The game's incompetent artificial intelligence (AI) was a common point of criticism because it needed player input to function properly and made squad management cumbersome.
-The permadeath feature was criticized by Matt Miller from Game Informer for being unengaging because players can always restart from checkpoint, and that agent deaths lacked impact and turned gameplay into a "monotonous slog" according to GameSpot's reviewer Kevin VanOrd.
+The permadeath feature was criticized by Matt Miller from Game Informer for being unengaging because players can always restart from checkpoint, and that agent deaths lacked impact and turned gameplay into a "monotonous slog" according to GameSpots reviewer Kevin VanOrd.
 Ludwig Kietzmann from Joystiq noted that without these companions, combat could become very difficult but their loss was "felt in utility more than emotion."
 VanOrd found the gunplay entertaining while Dan Stapleton from IGN found it serviceable.
 Stapleton also praised the variety of enemies which kept the combat from becoming stale after several hours.
-Jim Sterling from Destructoid was disappointed by the Battle Focus mode because it was inconvenient to use.
+James Stephanie Sterling from Destructoid was disappointed by the Battle Focus mode because it was inconvenient to use.
 Critics noted the game's challenging nature and believed that using tactics was largely the only way to succeed in the game.
 Whitehead enjoyed the combat perks and skills that helped open up new combat possibilities.
 Justin McElroy from Polygon also liked the skills since they could be chained seamlessly together.
 Hollander Cooper from GamesRadar also reacted positively to the combat skills, saying that unlocking these skills and utilizing them in combat was rewarding and engaging.